syseleven/heat-examples/lamp-single-server/README.md

 * Go to "Compute" --> "Instances" in order to retrieve the floating IP that is required to access the instance via SSH
 * Copy the floating IP from the example server
-* Open a terminal of your choice and log in to the instance via ssh with the username `syseleven`
+* Open a terminal of your choice and log in to the instance via ssh with the username `syseleven`:
 `$ ssh syseleven@<floating IP> -i ~/.ssh/< private ssh key >`
 * You should now be logged in your instance via SSH

 ### Final tests

-* You can follow the installation progress:

 In the background, the web server, database server and a up-to-date PHP version is being installed.
-    We can check the progress with the following command: `tail -f /var/log/cloud-init-output.log`
+You can check the progress with the following command: `tail -f /var/log/cloud-init-output.log`

-* Furthermore you may test the webserver:

 This template deploys a simple PHP application.
+Once the initial installation is done you can test the webserver by opening its floating IP in you browser.

 You can now place any PHP application to `/var/www/html` and test it.